Pioneer Square, Seattle: Late 19th century

 By the end of 1889, Seattle had become the largest city in Washington with 40,000 residents.
 That same year, the Great Seattle Fire resulted in the complete destruction of Pioneer Square.
 However, the economy was strong at the time, so Pioneer Square was quickly rebuilt.
 Many of the new buildings show the influence of the Romanesque Revival architectural mode, although influence of earlier Victorian modes is also widespread.
 Because of drainage problems new development was built at a higher level literally burying the remains of old Pioneer Square.
 Anticipating the planned regrade, many buildings were built with two entrances, one at the old, low level, and another higher up.
 Visitors can take the Seattle Underground Tour to see what remains of the old storefronts.

 Just before the fire, cable car service was instituted from Pioneer Square along Yesler Way to Lake Washington and the Leschi neighborhood.

+Regrades buried most of the earlier village of Dzidzilalich and its surroundings, making it hard for 20th century scholars to study the village's history.
+Development and fire during the 1890s and 1900s covered most locations on Elliott Bay that were important to Native residents of the region.

 In 1891, German-born Frederick Trump, President Donald Trump's grandfather, owned the Dairy Restaurant on Washington Street.